turbopape/milestones/README.md

 themselves).
 The tasks definition must be a directed non-cyclical graph.

-Tasks (that are not milestones) without resource-ids won't be scheduled.
-Those will be reported as erroneous.
+Tasks (that are not milestones) without resource-ids won't be scheduled and they will be reported as erroneous.

-Special tasks with  :is-milestone "whatever" are milestones.
+Special tasks with `:is-milestone "whatever"` are milestones.
 They are assigned a random user and a duration 1, so they can enter the computation like ordinary tasks.
 They must have predecessors, otherwise they will be reported as erroneous.

 If there is success of computation, the output of Milestones is a schedule.
-It will be comprised of the very same tasks map with a :begin field, telling us when to begin each task.
+It will be comprised of the very same tasks mapped with a `:begin` field, telling us when to begin each task.
-Time is depicted as integers.
+The time for each task is represented as an integer value.

 ```Clojure